 Not at all!
 HackSC is open to all students currently enrolled in a college or university.
-Details forthcoming, we will provide a reasonable reimbursement for traveling to LA (if you are outside of the LA area).
 You are more than welcome to provide your own transportation if you can!

 Teams can be from 1 to 4 people in size.
 Don't have a team?
 No problem - during registration and before our opening event you'll have time to meet fellow creators and form a team on site.
 Alternatively, network using our official facebook page.

 We won't forbid you from having teams larger than 4, but unfortunately you can't be eligible for prizes with over 4 people in your team.